OnPurple/style-library/readme.md

 ## Overview

-Prefer CSS3 variables instead of sass variables
+Prefer CSS3 variables instead of sass variables.

+The dist contains the global CSS files.
+Mixins are not included in the build and must be imported to your sass files.

 ## Installing
-`npm install `
+`npm i git@github.com:OnPurple/style-library.git`
+## Getting the global styles
+`@import 'node_modules/_/dist/global.min.css'`

+## Using mixins in your SCSS files
+`@import 'node_modules/_/sass/base/base'`

 ## Project Structure
 ### Base